Cyclone-Robosub/WaypointExecutive/src/README.md

         OR
     If the robot needs to hold its position(was never given a waypoint) for a time period.
         OR
-    If it saw the required vision object.
+    If it saw the required vision object and executed an action from it.
         OR
     If it executed the requried manipulation task.

     If none of these conditions passes, it has not been deemed completed.

+    If any one of these conditions passes, the controller moves on.
 ## What are the changes of states that the robot can experience?
     The battery being too low to continue.
     The Robot saw an object it needed to see.